Blitzgeist-69/plantpal/README.md

 * Title Today’s care and a count (“You are tracking 4 plants”).
 * Block 1, first: Needs attention (due, overdue, or never logged).
 Each row is the plant name (link) + short reason.
 * Block 2: Doing fine with next due date.
-* Empty states: “Nothing is due.” and “Add your first plant.”
+* Empty states: “Nothing is due.” and “Add plant.”

 #### My plants